sangitsdhar/mBot/README.md

 if (SERIAL_MONITOR_ACTIVATE)
     Serial.begin(9600);
 ```
-* You can see the results in the Serial Monitor that can be opened by clicking the magnifying glass icon at the top right of the IDE or pressing `Ctrl/Cmd+Shift+M`
+* You can see the results in the Serial Monitor that can be opened by clicking the magnifying glass icon at the top right of the IDE or pressing `Ctrl/Cmd + Shift + M`

 ## Activity 1 Ultrasonic Sensors
 ![Ultrasonic Sensors](https://github.com/sangitsdhar/mBot/blob/main/Images/uSsensor.png)

 * The ultrasonic sensor is connected to `PORT3` of the mBot
 * The sensor emits ultrasonic pulses & receives the reflections from the target.
-* By measuring the time between emission & reception, the distance can be estimated.
-* hint: Distance = Speed*Time
+* Remember to include the line `MeRGBLed led(PORT_7); ` so that you can use the following functions to control and use these LEDs
+  - `led.setColor(rgb_no,red,green,blue);` : This function sets the corresponding RGB led (defoned by the valuey `rgb_no`) to the RGB
-* You can refer to this [ultrasonic_example]() to test it out.
+* You can refer to this [ultrasonic_example](https://github.com/sangitsdhar/mBot/blob/main/Sample%20Codes/mbot_ultrasonic_test.ino) to test it out.

 ## Activity 2 RGB LED

 * The RGB LEDs are connected to the `PORT 7` of the mBOT.
 The two LEDs can be individually controlled or controlled together.The two leds are denoted by the variable `rgb_no` and the values can vary between `0` and `1`.
 * Remember to include the the line `#include <MeMCore.h>` at the start of the program.
 This line enables the use of the built-in functions for the different peripherals connected to the mBOT's mCore.
-* Remember to include the line `MeRGBLed led(PORT_7); ` so that you can use the following functions to control and use these LEDs
+* Remember to include the line `MeUltrasonic ultraSensor(PORT_3);` so that you can use the following function(s) to read the sensor input
-  - `led.setColor(rgb_no,red,green,blue);` : This function sets the corresponding RGB led (defoned by the valuey `rgb_no`) to the RGB color spectrum defined with values in the variables `red`, `green` or `blue`.
-  - `led.show();` : This function is required to ensure that any setting of color is reflected on the RGB leds
+  - `ultraSensor.distanceCm();` : Gives the distance of the target/obstacle from the sensor in centimeters.
-* You can refer to the file here to test this out
+* You can refer to the [rgb_example](https://github.com/sangitsdhar/mBot/blob/main/Sample%20Codes/mbot_rgb_test.ino) here to test this out

+## Activity 3 Light Sensor

+* Remember to include the line `MeLightSensor lightSensor(PORT_6);` so that you can use the following function(s) to read the sensor input
+    - `lightSensor.read();`: It gives the relative light reading with 0 corresponding to total darkness and 1024 corresponding to full brightness
+* You can refer to this [light_sensor_example](https://github.com/sangitsdhar/mBot/blob/main/Sample%20Codes/mbot_light_sensor_test.ino) to test this out.

-## Activity 3 Line Follower
+## Activity 4 Line Follower
 * The line follower module is connected to the `PORT 2` of the mBot.
 * There are two sensors in the line follower module denoted by `S1` and `S2`
 * Remember to include the line `MeLineFollower lineFinder(PORT_2);` so that you can use the following function(s) to understand the sensor input